 You must file this report if you advertise, offer for sale, sell, transfer, or ship (for profit) cigarettes (including RYO and/or ENDS) or smokeless tobacco in interstate commerce.
-These cigarettes or smokeless tobacco must be shipped into another state, locality, or Indian nation that taxes the sale or use of cigarettes and/or smokeless tobacco.
+These cigarettes (including RYO and/or ENDS) or smokeless tobacco must be shipped into another state, locality, or Indian nation that taxes the sale or use of cigarettes (including RYO and/or ENDS and /or smokeless tobacco.